guicybercode/guicybercode/README.md

 Music is a core part of my identity.
 I'm a musician who explores sound as both emotional expression and structured design.
 I compose, perform, and experiment with digital and analog tools — often blending my technical background with creative intuition.

-Whether I'm working with MIDI controllers, DAWs, or live instruments, I approach music like I approach systems: with clarity, minimalism, and purpose.
-My compositions often reflect the same principles I apply in engineering — precision, flow, and intentionality.

-Faith also plays a role in my music.
-I see sound as a way to connect, elevate, and express deeper truths beyond language.

 **`하나님은 나의 빛이요, 나의 구원이시니 내가 누구를 두려워하랴.
 God is my light and my salvation — whom shall I fear.
 (Salmo 27:1)`**